tmart234/TMTool/README.md

 Steps to run scripts
 - convert files to xml by renaming the extension

-Model XML file Notes
-- <a:KeyValueOfguidanyType> to find the elements used in the model
-	- within element find  <i:type="c:string">value</b:Value>  for custom names
-	- get custom element properties selection from <b:SelectedIndex> and the <values> above

 2nd phase
 - goal is to utilize TMT's built-in reporting features but with more usability